Franklin-Williamson Bi-County Health Dept. reports 18 new COVID-19 cases

 Franklin County:

-- Females - One preteen girl, one woman in her 20s and two women in their 50s.
+- Females - Two toddlers, two teenagers, one woman in her 20′s and two women in their 40′s.

 Copyright 2021 KFVS.
 All rights reserved.